Imergent-Technology/Protogen/docs/phase-5-authoring-vision.md

 Phase 5 represents a major expansion of the Protogen platform's authoring capabilities, transforming it from a content management system into a comprehensive graph authoring and presentation platform.
 This phase focuses on building sophisticated tools for creating, editing, and managing scenes with type-specific optimizations.

-## Key Design Milestones
+## Key Achievements

-### 🚨 **Card Scene Authoring - Design Milestone**
+### ✅ **Card Scene Authoring - Completed**
-**Status**: Awaiting detailed user feedback for powerful presentation capabilities

-This is a critical design phase where we need comprehensive user input on:
+**Status**: Advanced slideshow system with comprehensive authoring tools implemented

+This system includes:
+- Multiple background types (color, image, video, gradient)
+- Text positioning and styling with contrast management
+- Call-to-action systems (button, fullscreen, timed)
+- Animation and transition effects
-- Card-based presentation workflows
+- Full-screen presentation capabilities
-- Advanced presentation capabilities
+- Advanced configuration options
-- Integration with the broader platform
-- User experience and interaction patterns

-**Action Required**: Detailed design session with user before implementation begins.

 ## Expanded Phase 5 Structure